Inkdecker/Inktyping/README.md

 ------------ | -------------
-**Keyword** | search for both singular and plural forms [Keyword and Keywords] **&Keyword** | search the given form [Keyword] **!Keyword** | ignore sentences with either singular or plural forms [ignore Keyword and Keywords] **!&Keyword** | ignore sentences with the given form [ignore Keyword] **#Keyword** | highlight the given form without searching it **;Comment** | ignore line
+**Keyword** | search for both singular and plural forms [Keyword and Keywords] **&Keyword** | search the given form [Keyword] **Keyword1 + Keyword2 + ...** | search for multiple keywords in a sentence, either forms **&Keyword1 + &Keyword2 + ...** | search for multiple keywords in a sentence, given forms **!Keyword** | ignore sentences with either singular or plural forms [ignore Keyword and Keywords] **!&Keyword** | ignore sentences with the given form [ignore Keyword] **#Keyword** | highlight the given form without searching it **;Comment** | ignore line

 3 - Check **"Highlight Keywords"** if you want your keywords to be highlighted in output files for later processing.
+Check **"Extract Metadata"** to add the following information to the sentences when available [Title, Author, Date].

 4 - Select **"Single output"** to store all the sentences into a single files, **"All output"** to produce additional files for each individual keywords.